core-wg/href/draft-ietf-core-href.md

 {: vspace='0'}

 scheme
-: If the CRI reference contains a `scheme` option, the scheme component of the URI reference consists of the value of that option.
+: If the CRI reference contains a `scheme` element, the scheme component of the URI reference consists of the value of that element.
-    Otherwise, the scheme component is undefined.
+  Otherwise, the scheme component is unset.

 authority
-: If the CRI reference contains a `host.name` or `host.ip` option, the authority component of the URI reference consists of a host subcomponent, optionally followed by a colon (":") character and a port subcomponent.
-Otherwise, the authority component is undefined.
+: If the CRI reference contains a `host-name` or `host-ip` element, the authority component of the URI reference consists of a host subcomponent, optionally followed by a colon (":") character and a port subcomponent.
+Otherwise, the authority component is unset.

-  The host subcomponent consists of the value of the `host.name` or `host.ip` option.
+  The host subcomponent consists of the value of the `host-name` or `host-ip` element.

-  Any character in the value of a `host.name` option that is not in the set of unreserved characters ({{Section 2.3 of RFC3986}}) or "sub-delims" ({{Section 2.2 of RFC3986}}) <bcp14>MUST</bcp14> be percent-encoded.
+  Any character in the value of a `host-name` element that is not in the set of unreserved characters ({{Section 2.3 of RFC3986}}) or "sub-delims" ({{Section 2.2 of RFC3986}}) MUST be percent-encoded.

-  The value of a `host.ip` option <bcp14>MUST</bcp14> be represented as a string that matches the "IPv4address" or "IP-literal" rule ({{Section 3.2.2 of RFC3986}}).
+  The value of a `host-ip` element MUST be represented as a string that matches the "IPv4address" or "IP-literal" rule ({{Section 3.2.2 of RFC3986}}).

-  If the CRI reference contains a `port` option, the port subcomponent consists of the value of that option in decimal notation.
+  If the CRI reference contains a `port` element, the port subcomponent consists of the value of that element in decimal notation.
   Otherwise, the colon (":") character and the port subcomponent are both omitted.

 path
-: If the CRI reference is an empty sequence of options or starts with a `port` option, a `path` option, or a `path.type` option where the value is not 0, the conversion fails.
+: If the CRI reference is an empty sequence of elements or starts with a `port` element, a `path` element, or a `discard` element where the value is not 0, the conversion fails.

-  If the CRI reference contains a `host.name` option, a `host.ip` option or a `path.type` option where the value is not 0, the path component of the URI reference is prefixed by a slash ("/") character.
+  If the CRI reference contains a `host-name` element, a `host-ip` element or a `discard` element, the path component of the URI reference is prefixed by a slash ("/") character.
 Otherwise, the path component is prefixed by the empty string.

-  If the CRI reference contains one or more `path` options, the prefix is followed by the value of each option, separated by a slash ("/") character.
+  If the CRI reference contains one or more `path` elements, the prefix is followed by the value of each element, separated by a slash ("/") character.

-  Any character in the value of a `path` option that is not in the set of unreserved characters or "sub-delims" or a colon (":") or commercial at ("@") character <bcp14>MUST</bcp14> be percent-encoded.
+  Any character in the value of a `path` element that is not in the set of unreserved characters or "sub-delims" or a colon (":") or commercial at ("@") character MUST be percent-encoded.

   If the authority component is defined and the path component does not match the "path-abempty" rule ({{Section 3.3 of RFC3986}}), the conversion fails.

-  If the authority component is undefined and the scheme component is defined and the path component does not match the "path-absolute", "path-rootless" or "path-empty" rule ({{Section 3.3 of RFC3986}}), the conversion fails.
+  If the authority component is unset and the scheme component is defined and the path component does not match the "path-absolute", "path-rootless" or "path-empty" rule ({{Section 3.3 of RFC3986}}), the conversion fails.

-  If the authority component is undefined and the scheme component is undefined and the path component does not match the "path-absolute", "path-noscheme" or "path-empty" rule ({{Section 3.3 of RFC3986}}), the conversion fails.
+  If the authority component is unset and the scheme component is unset and the path component does not match the "path-absolute", "path-noscheme" or "path-empty" rule ({{Section 3.3 of RFC3986}}), the conversion fails.

 query
-: If the CRI reference contains one or more `query` options, the query component of the URI reference consists of the value of each option, separated by an ampersand ("&") character.
+: If the CRI reference contains one or more `query` elements, the query component of the URI reference consists of the value of each element, separated by an ampersand ("&") character.
-  Otherwise, the query component is undefined.
+  Otherwise, the query component is unset.

-  Any character in the value of a `query` option that is not in the set of unreserved characters or "sub-delims" or a colon (":"), commercial at ("@"), slash ("/") or question mark ("?") character <bcp14>MUST</bcp14> be percent-encoded.
+  Any character in the value of a `query` element that is not in the set of unreserved characters or "sub-delims" or a colon (":"), commercial at ("@"), slash ("/") or question mark ("?") character MUST be percent-encoded.
-  Additionally, any ampersand character ("&") in the option value <bcp14>MUST</bcp14> be percent-encoded.
+  Additionally, any ampersand character ("&") in the element value MUST be percent-encoded.

 fragment
-: If the CRI reference contains a fragment option, the fragment component of the URI reference consists of the value of that option.
+: If the CRI reference contains a fragment element, the fragment component of the URI reference consists of the value of that element.
-  Otherwise, the fragment component is undefined.
+  Otherwise, the fragment component is unset.

-  Any character in the value of a `fragment` option that is not in the set of unreserved characters or "sub-delims" or a colon (":"), commercial at ("@"), slash ("/") or question mark ("?") character <bcp14>MUST</bcp14> be percent-encoded.
+  Any character in the value of a `fragment` element that is not in the set of unreserved characters or "sub-delims" or a colon (":"), commercial at ("@"), slash ("/") or question mark ("?") character MUST be percent-encoded.

 # Security Considerations {#security}

 Parsers of CRI references must operate on input that is assumed to be untrusted.
-This means that parsers <bcp14>MUST</bcp14> fail gracefully in the face of malicious inputs.
+This means that parsers MUST fail gracefully in the face of malicious inputs.
-Additionally, parsers <bcp14>MUST</bcp14> be prepared to deal with resource exhaustion (e.g., resulting from the allocation of big data items) or exhaustion of the call stack (stack overflow).
+Additionally, parsers MUST be prepared to deal with resource exhaustion (e.g., resulting from the allocation of big data items) or exhaustion of the call stack (stack overflow).
 See {{Section 10 of RFC8949}} for additional